florisvanvugt/omega_cpp_py/readme.md

 * `create_c_header.py` -- create the C++ header file which contains the structure of the shared memory for the C++ code
 * `sharedmem.py` -- infrastructure for accessing the shared memory
 * `robot.py` -- contains simple functions to control the robot
-* `interface.py` -- executes Extreme or Perceptual Test, main script

-in `Old/`, there are some example of basic programs:

-* `run_simple.py` -- reads the position of the robot
-* `moveArm.py` -- moves the robot to a point et keep it at this point until the user press <ENTER>
-* `show_trajectory.py` -- captures the robot's trajectory and plots it

 ## Shared memory